 He enveloped her in his arms, giving her a bear hug.

-“Mac, I love all my children equally, or at least I try to.
+“Mac, I love all my children equally.
 But you, you’re special.
 You’re the one with a heart of gold.
 You can’t blame a mother for being frustrated that there isn’t some gal out there who can appreciate you as I do.”

-Mac released the hug and slipped into his car’s seat.
+Mac released the hug and slipped into his car seat.
 “Don’t change, Mom.
 I love you the way you are.”

 As the Tesla whirred to life and the headlights snapped on, he took one last look at his mother, tears streaming down her cheeks but smiling as he motored away.